Ramesh-Veeriaperumal/freshconsult/private-api.md

 - Still no root node for the request body.
 - No rate limiting.
 This is a temporary thing.
 We will re-introduce rate-limiting one we've figured out the ideal limits for UI consumption.
 - Please try to stick to general REST API standards possible.
+- Include `helper_concern.rb` in the controllers to avoid redundant code for instantiating delegators, validation classes etc. Override its methods where necessary.
+For usage, refer other controllers in `api/app/controllers/ember` folder that included this concern.

 ### View files
 - We prefer that most of the view presentation logic for each model is abstracted inside decorators for those models.